wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

 1. Navigate to the lib folder:

-   REMEMBER: Elixir source code files have extension of <strong>.ex</strong>.
-Test specification files have extension of <strong>.exs</strong> (containing assert commands).
+   <a target="_blank" href="https://stackoverflow.com/questions/36292620/elixir-when-to-use-ex-and-when-exs-files">REMEMBER</a>: Compiled Elixir source code files have extension of <strong>.ex</strong> for the application's main business logic, invoked using <tt>iex</tt>. <strong>.exs</strong> is for interpreted code.
+Test specification files have extension of <strong>.exs</strong> (containing assert commands), invoked using <tt>elixir</tt>.

+.ex is for compiled code, .exs is for interpreted code.

 1. Check whether typespecs are accurate: